 \section{Abstract}

-We present an innovative application of tensor networks to the study of current fluctuations in a typical one-dimensional diffusion-reaction system -- semiconductor.
-Two kinds of species of charge carriers, holes and electrons, diffuse in this system with the pair-generation and -recombination reaction occurring between them.
-The tensor networks are used to numerically calculate the cumulant generating function of the current statistics.
-By comparing the cases whether the reaction is turned on or off, the influence of the reaction on current fluctuations is clearly manifested, and this provides a numerical evidence of an interesting inequality setting an upper bound on the diffusivity in terms of the mean current and the driving force or affinity.
+Tensor networks are employed to characterize the current fluctuations in one-dimensional diffusion-reaction systems.
+The representative system under study is a semiconducting material where holes and electrons constitute two types of charge carriers.
+These holes and electrons diffuse in the system with the reactions of pair-generation and -recombination occurring between them.
+The system is driven by imbalanced conditions imposed at two boundaries.
+The large deviation function encoding the full counting statistics of electric current is numerically calculated using the density matrix renormalization group.
+The fluctuation theorem is shown to hold for the current.
+Moreover, by comparing the cases where the reactions are turned on or off, it is revealed that the reactions have a damping effect on current fluctuations.
+This indicates an interesting inequality, suggesting that current fluctuations are upper bounded.